Porsche 991 GT3 II Cup Challenge

 The marshals will also gladly answer any questions you may have while in the party and lobby before the race.

 All times are Central European Time, or GMT+1/BST+1 depending on the time of year.

 The overall race results will be published by the marshals on the day after the race.
 Should there be any protests, then the marshals reserve the right to adjust the scoring for the drivers and delay the publishing of the results as necessary.

 Points are given out to the finishers as follows:

 25 points 20 points 16 points 13 points 11 points 10 points 9 points 8 points 7 points 6 points 5 points 4 points 3 points 2 points 1 point

 For the Team-ranking we sum all the points from the drivers for a Team.
-A Team can change the drivers between the races but a driver can not drive for two teams during a season.
+A Team can change the drivers between the races.
+If a driver change a team the old points stay with the old team.

 The race calendar with the exact dates and locations of each round can be found on the forum.
 The marshals reserve the right to adjust the calendar or move races at any time.

 All drivers taking part in the series should have a working headset; this is to ensure communication between drivers in case there is a crash or other crucial race information that needs to be passed around.
 Xbox parties will be used to allow the drivers to communicate with each other.
 Should your headset be broken, make sure you can at least hear the other drivers through f.ex your TV speakers.